Meet Our Members

 Ruthie Sutter

-Ruthie Sutter is the artist behind Artsmith.
-She aims to create items that are both functional and beautiful.
-Ruthie specializes in portraiture of people and pets, and creates meaningful custom pottery for her customers.
-She starting working at her kitchen table, graduated to a taking over the garage and basement, and now operates out of a studio in a commercial space in Somers.
+Ruthie Sutter, artist & owner of Artsmith Studio, is a painter and a potter.
+She offers original oil and watercolor paintings, pet portraits, and custom pottery as treasured gifts and keepsakes.
+She starting working at her kitchen table, graduated to a taking over the garage and basement, and now operates out of her commercial studio space in Somers.
 Ruthie is a mom, wife, runner, finder of four leaf clovers, and loves nothing more than snuggling up with her dogs, a book, and a good cup of coffee.

 ruthie@artsmithshop.com